FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 Snapshots could be controlled by the dedicated menu, and with OSC messages.

 Sources can be excluded of a snapshot recall:
-- on the "Source Page", disabling "Snapshot" on the wanted sources.
+- on the **Source Page**, disabling "Snapshot" on the wanted sources.
-- on a "Room Page", right-clicking on the wanted source and disabling the "Snapshot recall enable" option.
+- on a **Room Page**, right-clicking on the wanted source and disabling the "Snapshot recall enable" option.

 ![_SPAT Revolution_ snapshot recall](include/SpatRevolution_snapshot_recall.gif)